vimgaa/ChromeTrace_QuikProfile/README.md

-Open Chrome press F12,select the Performance tab and drag timings.txt into the center emplace.
+Open Chrome press F12,select the Performance tab and drag timings_0.json into the center emplace.